Making Engagement Meaningful through Organized Routine Interaction (MEMORI) Corps

 Free assessments of interests and well-being.

-May meet with a friendly volunteer companion through your television for 12 weeks (5 hours/week).
+May meet with a friendly Companion Guide through your television for 12 weeks (5 hours/week).

 Daily access to engaging physical and social activities.